BeenReported/xapi.us-examples/README.md

 I've been learning PHP and making my own site for my Xbox videos and screenshots.
 You need to register at https://xapi.us in order to get your own UXID and API Key, it's completely free.
+A fully working demo can be viewed at https://beenreported.tv.

 Edit config.php and replace both UXID and API Key with your own you got from xapi.us.